12 Top-Rated Things to Do in Gravenhurst, Ontario

 Don't have a sled of your own?
-Don't worry - many Muskoka marinas have rentals and can deliver them to your resort or cottage rental (packages include gear and permits).
+Don't worry.
+Many Muskoka marinas have rentals and can deliver them to your resort or cottage rental.
+Packages generally include gear and permits.

-Quieter winter pursuits include cross-country skiing and snowshoeing at places like Gravenhurst KOA, which offers over 117 kilometers of groomed trails to explore.
-Muskoka Bay Resort, too, features an extensive trail network - with the benefit of free hot drinks on weekends.
+Quieter winter pursuits include cross-country skiing and snowshoeing at places like Gravenhurst KOA's Nordic Trails, which offers over 117 kilometers of groomed trails to explore.
+Muskoka Bay Resort, too, features an extensive trail network, with the added benefit of free hot drinks on weekends.

 The ever-popular Gravenhurst Winter Carnival is another great excuse to visit Muskoka in winter.
 Held each February at locations across town, the carnival includes fun family activities like skating, pond hockey, ice sculpting, dogsledding, and even a polar dip.